Nick Polano: Calgary Flames

 From 1992 to 2000 Polano worked for the Calgary Flames, first as their director of pro scouting and later as their director of player personnel and general manager and alternate governor for the Saint John Flames.

 Ottawa Senators

 In August 2002, Polano joined the Ottawa Senators as part-time professional scout.

+Personal life

+Polano had two children with his wife Elva, whom he was married to for 56 years.
+In 2015, he was diagnosed with Alzheimer's disease and was later put into memory care in Northville, Michigan.
+On September 26, 2019, Polano died at the age of 78.